drshahizan/learn-github/profile/keting-chong/readme.md

 ## Education and Training 🎓

-- Bachelor of Science in Software Engineering (Hons.) at Makerere University (2018 - 2023)
+- Bachelor of Computer Science (Bioinformatics) with Honour
 - Certificate of Accomplishment in the Blockchain Innovation Program, Uganda (2022 - 2023).
 Also emerged as the overall best student in the cohort.

 ## Blog 📝